Homegear/Homegear-Linux-Touch-Panel-08-DSI-Display-Driver/README.md

 For 5.10 I also had to enable i2c in config.txt, otherwise touch won't work.
 One of the uncommented lines did the trick.

+### Error workarounds

+It seems that the vc4 driver has some issues and in some circumstances it fails to send DSI commands.
+In such cases it appears to 'restart' something.
+The panel driver tries to detect such situations and attempts to retry sending the commands (three times at this moment, but that's easy to change) after waiting a bit (time interval is currently 50 ms, but it's easy to be changed as well).

+If the recovery procedure does not work, now the driver exposes `/proc/hgltp08` read only file that contains a single char, '0' if no error was detected, '1' if an error was detected.
+The info can be used to recover the issue by a script that watches it (for example by rebooting).